catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

 * Then do XML edit and change `<domain type="kvm">` to `<domain type="qemu">` this will force libvirt to use TCG accelerator instead of KVM which a bit forgiving to older system.
-* Next follow this for installation <https://catzy007.github.io/#!2021-04-05-windows-95-on-linux-qemu> Similar process but you have to manualy change boot order instead of changing qemu parameter.
+* Next follow this for installation <https://catzy007.github.io/#!2021-04-05-windows-95-on-linux-qemu> Similar process, but you have to manually change boot order instead of changing qemu parameter.
 * After that, follow this to <https://catzy007.github.io/#!2021-01-09-windows-me-on-linux-kvm> `Fix PCI Bus device driver` again similar process but with Windows 95 instead of ME.
 * Then do a PCI passthrough.
 Similar to how i did it with XP.